A recognition criterion for lax-idempotent pseudomonads: A characterisation of lax-idempotent pseudomonads

 \begin{theorem}[Theorem 2.7 of \cite{DLS}] There is a $2$-equivalence $\PTAlg_p \cong \Kan(\mathcal U)_p$ commuting with the forgetful $2$-functors to the base. \end{theorem}

 \begin{remark} Although we shall not need it, let us also note that there is also a $2$-equivalence $\PTAlg_l \cong \Kan(\mathcal U)_l$ where on the left we have the $2$-category of pseudoalgebras and lax morphisms.
-Indeed, this follows from the above result together with the fact (Theorem 2.5.9 of \cite{Stepan}) that $U^T \colon \PTAlg \to \cc$ is fully faithful on $1$-cells and $2$-cells whilst $\Kan(\mathcal U)_l \hookrightarrow \cc$ is so by definition. \end{remark}
+Indeed, this follows from the above result together with the fact (Theorem 2.5.9 of \cite{Stepan}) that the forgetful $2$-functor $\PTAlg_l \to \cc$ is fully faithful on $1$-cells and $2$-cells whilst the inclusion $\Kan(\mathcal U)_l \hookrightarrow \cc$ is so by definition. \end{remark}

 We now investigate the lifting of various forms of bilimits to $2$-categories of Kan injectives.
 We need to prove that $\Kan(\mathcal J)_l \hookrightarrow \cc$ is closed under any colax bilimits of arrows that $\cc$ has, and, in fact, it will be easier to prove this for general colax bilimits.
 In fact this result is a slight modification of Proposition 1.4 of \cite{DLS}, which shows that $\Kan(\mathcal J)_p \hookrightarrow \cc$ is closed under bilimits \cite{DLS}.
 We also treat the dual results for bicolimits, since they may be of independent interest.